opnfv/functest/docs/testing/user/userguide/index.rst

 A basic SLA (stop test on errors) has been implemented.

-The Rally testcases are distributed accross two Tiers:
+The Rally testcases are distributed across two Tiers:

   * Smoke Tier - Test Case 'rally_sanity'
   * Components Tier - Test case 'rally_full'